 - 1. Grievant formally requests oral and written explanation from immediate supervisor.
 The supervisor has 15 days in which to respond. - 2.
 Within 30 days of receiving response from supervisor, the faculty member may file a grievance with the next administrative official (Dean or Vice Provost).
 In Tenure and Promotion grievances the official is expected to supply written summary of evaluations and reason for action.
 The official has 15 days to respond. - 3.
 Within 15 days of receiving response from the Dean, or Vice Provost, the grievant may request a review by the Provost.
 A response is due in 15 days. - 4.
-Within 10 days of receiving response from the Provost, the grievant submits the case to the Grievance Committee.
-The Committee may recommend remandment to any faculty or administrative level for reconsideration.
-The Grievance Committee makes its recommendation for a resolution to the, Vice Provost and Executive Dean for Regional Campuses and Continuing Education within 30 days.
-A response is due in 15 days. - 5.
-Within 15 days of receiving response from the Vice Provost the grievant may submit an appeal to the President who has 20 days to respond. - 6.
-Final appeals to the Academic Affairs and Faculty Liaison Committee of the Board of Trustees must be filed within 15 days after receiving the President's decision.
-The Committee has 30 days to respond.
+Within 10 days of receiving response from the Provost, the grievant may submit the case to the Grievance Committee.
+The request for a hearing by the Grievance Committee should be sent to the Regional Campuses Grievance Committee. - 5.
+The Grievance Committee will make its recommendation to the Vice Provost and Executive Dean for Regional Campuses and Continuing Education within a 30-day period.
+A response from the Vice Provost to the grievant relative to the Grievance Committee's recommendation is due within 15 days.

+6. Within 15 days of receiving response from the Vice Provost the grievant may request a final review by the President.
+The President has 20 days to respond.